paul-macfarlane/grocery-list/README.md

 # grocery-list

+NOTE: This repo has been replaced with https://github.com/paul-macfarlane/grocer-ease.
+This was working fine but I wanted to stop rolling my own UI components and decided to re-architect the app a bit to better support collaboration on lists and make the code for the main grocery list form easier to maintain.

 ## Summary

-The purpose of this app is to make grocery for me and my girlfriend easier.
-The list of expected features are
+The purpose of this app is to make grocery shopping for me and my girlfriend easier.

 ## Feature List